emscripten-core/emscripten/site/source/docs/optimizing/Optimizing-Code.rst

 A few **UNSAFE** optimizations you might want to try are:

 - ``-s FORCE_ALIGNED_MEMORY=1``: Makes all memory accesses fully aligned.
 This can break on code that actually requires unaligned accesses.
-- ``-s PRECISE_I64_MATH=1``: When disabled, does shortcuts when implementing 64-bit addition etc., using doubles instead of full emulation.
-This will break on code that uses the full range of 64-bit numbers.
 - ``--llvm-lto 1``: This enables LLVM's link-time optimizations, which can help in some cases.
 However there are known issues with these optimizations, so code must need to be extensively tested.
 See :ref:`llvm-lto <emcc-llvm-lto>` for information about the other modes.
 - ``--closure 1``: This can help with reducing the size of the non-generated (support/glue) code, and with startup.
 However it can break if you do not do proper :term:`Closure Compiler` annotations and exports.